zer0cache/matic-docs/docs/zkEVM/zknode/setup-local-node.md

 :::info

-Metamask requires the network to be running while configuring it, so make sure your network is running before configuring the network.
+Metamask requires the network to be running while configuring it, so make sure your network is up.

 :::